tenstorrent/SweRV-ISS/README.md

 When run in server or interactive modes, Whisper will check the RISCV weak memory ordering rules also known as preserved program order (PPO) rules.
-This feature is enabled by setting the "enable_memory_consitency" to "true" in the configuration file or by using "--mcm" on the command line.
-Detailed inforation about the PPO rules can be found in chapter 17 of the the [RISCV unprivileged specs.](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20221206-b7080e0/riscv-spec.pdf)
+This feature is enabled by setting the "enable_memory_consistency" to "true" in the configuration file or by using "--mcm" on the command line.
+Detailed information about the PPO rules can be found in chapter 17 of the the [RISCV unprivileged specs.](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20221206-b7080e0/riscv-spec.pdf)

 By default, we check the ordering rules of the weak memory ordering